EyeLoveKnots

 Pattern:

 R3: Chain 1, turn.
-SC into the 1st DC, In Black: Bobble into the next DC, (In Red: 2 SC into the next DC, In Black: Bobble into the next DC) 4x & fasten off black, (2 HDC into the next DC, HDC into the next DC) 5x, SC into the next/first stitch.
+SC into the 1st DC, In Black: Bobble into the next DC, (In Red: 2 SC into the next DC, In Black: Bobble into the next DC) 4x & fasten off black, (2 HDC into the next DC, HDC into the next DC) 5x, SC into the same stitch as the first.
 Join.
 (30 stitches)

 R4: Chain 2, turn.
-DC into the first 3 stitch, (2 DC into the next stitch, DC into each of the next 2 stitches) 9x, DC into the next/first stitch.
-Join, and switch to White/fasten off Red.
+DC into the first 3 stitches, (2 DC into the next stitch, DC into each of the next 2 stitches) 9x, DC into the same stitch as the first.
+Join, and switch to White.
+Fasten off Red.
 (40 DC)

 R5: In White, chain 2.
-DC into the first 3 DC, (2 DC into the next DC, DC into each of the next 3 DC) 9x, DC into the next/first stitch.
-Join, and switch to Dark Green/fasten off Red.
+DC into the first 3 DC, (2 DC into the next DC, DC into each of the next 3 DC) 9x, DC into the same stitch as the first.
+Join, and switch to Dark Green.
+Fasten off Red.
 (50 DC)

 R6: In Dark Green, chain 2.
-DC into the first 4 DC, (2 DC into the next DC, DC into each of the next 4 DC) 9x, DC into the next/first stitch.
+DC into the first 4 DC, (2 DC into the next DC, DC into each of the next 4 DC) 9x, DC into the same stitch as the first.
 Join.
 (60 DC)

 R7: Chain 1.
-HDC into the first 5 DC, (2 HDC into the next DC, HDC into each of the next 5 DC) 9x, HDC into the next/first stitch.
+HDC into the first 5 DC, (2 HDC into the next DC, HDC into each of the next 5 DC) 9x, HDC into the same stitch as the first.
 Join.
 (70 DC)

 Your sunglass pouch should now measure 7 1/8″ in diameter.
 Check it, if not, work Round 7 in DC instead of HDC.
 If it’s a greater distance away, add another round of increase.